fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Massive code refactoring (so in case you extended t3extblog, make sure to adjust your changes if needed)

-Please make sure to adapt these changes in your TS, templates and overwrites.

 How to upgrade